TrueList

 According to voice search user stats, just over half of Americans (52%) conduct voice search queries from their living rooms.
 This is not surprising, given that this is where folks choose to spend most of the day.
 Interestingly, stats also show that in 25% of US homes, voice searches happen in the bedroom, and nearly a quarter (22%) keep their voice search devices in the kitchen.

-11. Voice search stats confirm nearly two-thirds of Google Home and Amazon Echo owners can't imagine living without a smart speaker.
+11. Voice search stats confirm 65% of Google Home and Amazon Echo owners can’t imagine living without a smart speaker.

 A recent report by GeoMarketing reveals that 65% of people who own a Google Home or an Amazon Echo cannot imagine going back to the days before having a smart speaker.
-Owning a voice-activated speaker further feels like talking to another person or a friend for 41%, according to Google.
+Owning a voice-activated speaker further feels like talking to another person or a friend for 41% of users.

 12. Just under two-thirds of 25-49-year-olds admit they speak to their devices at least once daily.